 How common are workplace injuries?

 Every year, thousands of people across the UK suffer injuries at work.
-The most recent data shows that over 600,000 workers reported a non-fatal injury.
-These incidents range from slips and trips to more serious accidents involving machinery or falls from height.
+The most recent data shows that over 600,000 workers in the UK reported a non-fatal injury.
+Incidents range from slips and trips to more serious injuries that can involve machinery or a fall from height.

-On top of that, approximately 1.7 million workers experience work-related ill health, with a large number linked to stress, anxiety or depression caused by their jobs.
+On top of that, there are approximately 1.7 million workers who have experienced work-related ill health, with a large number linked to stress, anxiety or depression caused by their jobs.

-Unfortunately, many workers still lack the financial support they need to recover because a significant number of workplace injuries remain unreported or uncompensated.
+Unfortunately, many workers still lack the financial support they need to recover because a significant number of workplace injuries remain unreported or don’t get the payout they deserve.

 What you should do after you have been involved in an accident at work?

-It is vital that you go and seek medical attention because no matter how small your accident was, it could develop into something serious.
-It is always best to seek medical attention because even though you might not see any symptoms yet, your doctor can help catch out something caused by the accident that would have developed into a serious injury.
+It is vital that you go and seek medical attention because no matter how small your accident was, it could develop into a more severe injury.
+It is always best to seek medical attention because even though you might not see any symptoms yet, your doctor can help catch out something caused by the accident that would have developed into something more catastrophic.

 Key Points to Keep in Mind When Claiming for Workplace Injury Compensation:

-- To successfully claim compensation, you need to demonstrate that the accident was not entirely your fault and that your employer’s negligence played a role in causing your injury.
+• If you’re looking to successfully claim compensation, you need to be able to demonstrate that the accident was not entirely your fault and that your employer’s negligence played a role in causing the injury you have.

-- You can also seek reimbursement for any financial losses related to the accident, such as medical expenses or lost wages.
+• You can also seek reimbursement for any financial losses related to the accident, such as medical expenses or any wages you have lost.

-- In most situations, you have up to three years from the accident date to file your claim.
+• In most situations, you have up to three years from the accident date to file for your payout.

-- Our workplace injury claims operate on a no-win, no-fee basis, meaning you won’t have to pay anything if your claim is unsuccessful, provided you’ve met the initial agreement terms.
+Our workplace injury claims operate on a no-win, no-fee basis, this means you won’t have to pay anything if your claim is unsuccessful, provided you’ve met the initial agreement terms.

 How Much Compensation Could You Receive for a Workplace Accident?

-The compensation you may be entitled to following a workplace accident depends on the seriousness of your injuries and the effect they have on your daily life.
-Compensation amounts can vary depending on the nature and severity of the injury.
-In the UK, the majority of successful claims fall between £1,500 and £25,000, with more serious cases exceeding that range.
+• The compensation that you can be entitled to following a workplace accident will depend on the seriousness of your injuries and the effect that they may have had on your daily life.
+Compensation amounts will vary depending on the nature and severity of the injury you have experienced.
+In the UK, the majority of successful claims fall between £1,500 and £25,000, with more serious injury cases exceeding this range.

-The Judicial College Guidelines, issued by the Ministry of Justice, serve as a benchmark for assessing compensation amounts.
-These guidelines consider factors such as the location and severity of your injury, as well as the estimated recovery time.
-This type of compensation falls under general damages.
+The Judicial College Guidelines, which are issued by the Ministry of Justice, serve as a benchmark when it comes to assessing the amount of compensation you can receive.
+These guidelines consider factors such as the location and severity of your injury, as well as the estimated time it takes for you to recover.
+This type of compensation falls under “general damages.”

-In addition, you may be able to claim special damages, which cover financial losses you’ve incurred due to the accident.
+In addition to the general damages you can claim for, you may be able to also claim for special damages, this can cover financial losses you’ve incurred due to the accident.
 These can include:

-- Lost earnings due to time off work
+• Any loss of earnings due to time you have had to take off work

-- Future loss of income, including pension reductions
+• Future loss of income, including any pension reductions

-- Costs of care, whether professional or provided by family and friends
+• Costs of care, whether it has been provided by a professional or family and friends

-Expenses for home modifications or specialist equipment needed for your recovery
+• Expenses for home modifications or specialist equipment needed to aide your recovery

 Client testimonial – Accident at work claim